-Enzyme immobilization & kinetics of immobilization: enzyme immobilization & kinetics of immobilization: Immobilization of Biocatalysts an Introduction, Electrostatic effect, Effect of charged and uncharged support, Effect of external and internal mass transfer, Effect of Intra-particle diffusion with uncharged supports, Simultaneous external and internal mass transfer resistances and partitioning effects.
+Enzyme immobilization & kinetics of immobilization: Immobilization of Biocatalysts an Introduction, Electrostatic effect, Effect of charged and uncharged support, Effect of external and internal mass transfer, Effect of Intra-particle diffusion with uncharged supports, Simultaneous external and internal mass transfer resistances and partitioning effects.
 Dam Kohler number and effectiveness factor.

-Unstructed model for microbial growth: The development of different microbial growth kinetics like Malthus, Pearl and reed, Monad Model, Konark Model.
+Unstructured model for microbial growth: The development of different microbial growth kinetics like Malthus, Pearl and reed, Monod Model, Konark Model.
 The limitation of Monod model and development of other constitutive models of growth.